 Chief Mullis holds a master of science degree in criminal justice from Georgia State University and a bachelor of arts degree in political science from the University of Georgia.

 Police Operation Major

-Major Coleman received his Bachelor’s Degree in Criminal Justice from Saint Leo University and his Master’s Degree from Columbus State University.
-He has also attended several Incident Command Classes and serves as Incident Commander on high profile events and occurrences.
-Major Coleman serves as a team leader traveling throughout the state to assist other agencies with their State of Georgia Certifications.
+Major Coleman received his bachelor’s degree in criminal justice from Saint Leo University and his master’s degree from Columbus State University.
+He has also attended several incident command classes and serves as incident commander on high-profile events and occurrences.
+Major Coleman serves as a team leader traveling throughout the state to assist other agencies with their State of Georgia certifications.

 Police Services Captain

 Richard Morris is the captain over the police services division and has more than 40 sworn and non-sworn personnel under his command, including crime prevention, supply, community services, security, physical security systems and key control.

 Captain Morris has been active in law enforcement for more than 34 years.
 He started his law enforcement career with the Georgia State Police Department and has advanced through the ranks.
 He served as a corporal for more than 10 years and shift lieutenant for three years before being promoted to the rank of captain.